-Therapy dogs are dogs that go with their owners to volunteer in settings such as hospitals, assisted-living or retirement homes, schools, libraries, etc. Therapy dogs provide affection and comfort to various members of the public but are not limited to working with people who have disabilities.
+Therapy dogs go with their owners to volunteer in settings such as police stations, firehouses, hospitals, assisted-living or retirement homes, schools, libraries, etc. Some therapy dogs and their handlers may work in partnership with clinicians to provide animal-assisted therapy.

 Therapy dogs are not service dogs.
-Service dogs are dogs that are specially trained to perform specific tasks to assist an individual person who has a disability.
 A person accompanied by a therapy dog has no special rights of access, except in those facilities where they are welcomed.

 What kind of training do your therapy dogs receive?